catsdata/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-   As seen above, we have 72,458 employees coming up on retirement.
+   As seen above, we have 72,458 employees coming up on retirement in the next 4 years.
 This certainly does earn the "silver tsunami" name.
 However, thankfully, they're not all retiring at once.
 We can break it down a little further to find our first year's impact of those born in 1952.
 (Recall that our original list contained birth years of 1952 through 1955).
+By using our unique_titles.csv file and joining with the employees.csv for birth year, we filtered down to solely 1952.
+16,981 of our upcoming retirees will depart in the first expected year.
+This is almost a quarter of our full count.
+That's still pretty substantial, but thankfully expected based on 4 years of retirees.
+When taking into consideration our original mentor counts, it's about 10-14 new employees per year for the mentors.
+That can be feasible as long as it's simply mentoring and not fully training.

    ![firstyear_summary](https://github.com/catsdata/Pewlett-Hackard-Analysis/blob/main/firstyear_summary.PNG)